firecracker-microvm/firecracker/docs/design.md

 ##### Seccomp

-Seccomp filters are used by default to further limit the system calls Firecracker can use.
-There are 3 possible levels of seccomp filtering, configurable by passing a command line argument to Firecracker: 0 (disabled), 1 (allows a set of trusted system calls by their identifiers) and 2 (allows a set of trusted system calls with trusted parameter values), the latter being the most restrictive and the recommended one.
-The filters are loaded in the Firecracker process, immediately before the execution of the untrusted guest code starts.
+Seccomp filters are used by default to limit the host system calls Firecracker can use.
+The default filters only allow the bare minimum set of system calls and parameters that Firecracker needs in order to function correctly.

+The filters are loaded in the Firecracker process, on a per-thread basis, before executing any guest code.

+For more information, check out the [seccomp documentation](seccomp.md).

 #### __Jailer process__